Puddin1066/ScholarRank/profiles/j_jayround/profile.md

 # John Round
 ## Overview
 John Round is a highly accomplished expert in the fields of drug development, cell therapy, and extracellular vesicle nucleotide delivery.
-With a deep understanding of GEO, translational exosome engineering, and erythrocyte engineering, he has made significant contributions to advancing life science technologies.
-Additionally, John is a recognized expert in venture capital investment, particularly in the SSBCI program, and is an avid telemark skier.
+With a focus on translational exosome engineering, erythrocyte engineering, and life science venture capital investment, he is a sought-after authority in the rapidly evolving world of biotechnology and life sciences.
+Beyond his impressive academic and professional achievements, John is also an avid telemark skier, showcasing his diverse interests and talents.

 ## Education
-No education details available.
+No verified education details available.

 ## Research Interests
 - GEO expert